The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “What?
 No!
 I’m happy being single.
-The only thing I don’t like about it is when everybody pressures me to be with somebody.”
+The only thing I don’t like about it is everybody pressuring me to be with somebody.”

-“How about he hang out with us sometime and see where things go?”
+“How about he hangs out with us sometime and let’s see where things go?”

 “Honestly, it’s because you’re always tense.
 You really need to get laid.”